orlin/statica/README.md

 [Gulp](http://gulpjs.com) automates the extra step of compiling to css and live-reloading any changes.
 Building sites for static deployment is another possible use.
 Have a look at its [plugins](http://gulpjs.com/plugins) for ideas.

+Statica can also help with development of any web apps, beyond the static / Harp-served.
+The `compass` and `livereload` tasks would be just as applicable to any webdev workflow.
+As for the `server`, given `node` apps, [Katon](https://github.com/typicode/katon) is simply fantastic.

 ## USE

 ### Setup

 Clone or fork the project and `npm install` its node modules.
 Harp projects are served by default in multihost mode from a git-ignored `harp` directory, any of which may of-course be git repositories themselves.
 The defaults coming from `options.coffee` can be overridden with an `options.json`.
-For example, to change the `harp` projects directory to `sites` create an options.json with contents of `{"harp": {"path": "sites"}}` -- in such a case, also add `sites` to the `.gitignore`.
+For example, to change the `harp` projects directory to `sites` create an options.json with contents of `{"harp": {"path": "sites"}}`.
+It's where I actually keep my non-harp sites, so that directory is already git-ignored and watched by default.

 Start the default tasks (harp `server`, `compass` and `livereload`) using either `npm run server` or after `npm install -g gulp` just with the `gulp` command.